 He first joined the PR profession in 1998 as a press officer in Westminster, but for several years, in his late 20s and early 30s, he worked as a journalist and member of the leader-writing team at The Daily Telegraph and as letters editor of The Sunday Telegraph.

-Alex is a frequent commentator on the television and radio, and has appeared on the BBC’s Newsnight, the Today programme, The Moral Maze, World Business Report, Channel 4′s Ten O’Clock Live, CNBC, Bloomberg, CNN, Al Jazeera, Channel 4 News, and Sky News.
+Alex has appeared on many TV and radio programmes including, the BBC’s Newsnight, the Today programme, The Moral Maze, World Business Report, Channel 4′s Ten O’Clock Live, CNBC, Bloomberg, CNN, Al Jazeera, Channel 4 News, and Sky News.

-He was founder of the Globalisation Institute, which promoted enterprise-based solutions to poverty in poor countries.
+He was also founder of the Globalisation Institute, which communicated enterprise-based solutions to poverty in poor countries.
 His research on microfinance was launched by David Cameron, while another report he authored was discussed in a sermon by the Archbishop of Canterbury.
-He was formerly the Research Director of the Adam Smith Institute, where he commissioned the first UK think tank report on the flat tax (which was flirted with by the now Chancellor).

 He is an experienced public speaker, having spoken to audiences of up to 700 people, and has given testimony in House of Commons and House of Lords select committees.